waifuai/mcp-waifu-queue/README.md

-# MCP Waifu Queue
+# MCP Waifu Queue (Gemini Edition)

-This project implements an MCP (Model Context Protocol) server for a conversational AI "waifu" character, leveraging a text generation service with a Redis queue and GPU acceleration.
+This project implements an MCP (Model Context Protocol) server for a conversational AI "waifu" character, leveraging the Google Gemini API via a Redis queue for asynchronous processing.
 It utilizes the `FastMCP` library for simplified server setup and management.

 ## Table of Contents